START A CHAPTER

 - require majors to take courses that foster a scientific understanding of the breadth of psychology

-- require a minimum of 3 semester credit hours or equivalent in both research methods and statistics courses (or a semester 4-credit course that integrates the two) for psychology majors and graduate students
+- require a minimum of 3 semester credit hours or equivalent in both research methods and statistics courses (or a semester 4-credit course that integrates the two) for undergraduate psychology majors.
+The same is

 - be enrolled as a major or minor in a psychology program or a program psychological in nature

 - have completed at least 3 semesters or equivalent of full-time college coursework